Dermis García

-Dermis García (born January 7, 1998) is a Dominican professional baseball infielder for the Oakland Athletics of Major League Baseball (MLB).
-He made his MLB debut in 2022.
+Dermis García Hernandez (born January 7, 1998) is a Dominican professional baseball infielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Oakland Athletics.

 Career

 New York Yankees

 García was considered to be the best available free agent in the 2014 international signing class.
 He signed with the New York Yankees for a $3.2 million signing bonus.
 García spent seven seasons in the Yankees’ farm system, minus the missed 2020 season because of the COVID-19 pandemic, and appeared for the rookie-level Gulf Coast Yankees, the rookie-level Pulaski Yankees, the Single-A Charleston RiverDogs, the High-A Tampa Tarpons, and the Double-A Somerset Patriots.
-In 469 games played for the affiliates, García had a .230 batting average, 101 home runs, and 276 runs batted in.
+In 469 games played for the affiliates, García had a .230 batting average, 101 home runs, and 276 runs batted in (RBI).

 Oakland Athletics

 On March 11, 2022, García signed a minor league contract with the Oakland Athletics, receiving a non-roster invitation to spring training.
 He began the 2022 season with the Triple-A Las Vegas Aviators.
-The Athletics will promoted García to the major leagues on July 10.
-He made his MLB debut on July 12, batting 1-for-3 with two strikeouts.
+The Athletics promoted García to the major leagues on July 10, and he made his MLB debut on July 12, batting 1-for-3 with two strikeouts.
+On August 30, García hit his first career home run, a two–run shot off of Washington Nationals starter Erick Fedde.
+Appearing in 39 games during his rookie campaign, García slashed .207/.264/.388 with five home runs and 20 RBIs.

 García was optioned to Triple-A Las Vegas to begin the 2023 season.
+Playing in 16 games for the Aviators, he hit .242/.329/.500 with three home runs and 12 RBIs.
+On April 24, García was designated for assignment after Sam Long was added to the roster.
+He cleared waivers and was sent outright to Las Vegas on April 26.
+García was released by the Athletics organization on June 16.

+Algodoneros de Unión Laguna

+On June 27, 2023, García signed with the Algodoneros de Unión Laguna of the Mexican League.
+In 3 games for Unión Laguna, he went 1–for–14 (.071) with no home runs or RBI.

+Washington Nationals

+On December 13, 2023, García signed a minor league contract with the Washington Nationals.
+In 108 appearances for the Double-A Harrisburg Senators, he batted .182/.274/.332 with 14 home runs, 38 RBI, and two stolen bases.
+García elected free agency following the season on November 4, 2024.

+Charleston Dirty Birds

+On March 11, 2025, García signed with the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
+He was released prior to the start of the season.